Jane Lunnon: Career

 Lunnon also serves on the Education Committee of the Royal Shakespeare Company, the Universities Committee of the Headmasters' and Headmistresses' Conference, and the governing body of Newland House School.
 She is a Trustee of the Royal SpringBoard Foundation.

 Personal life

 Lunnon married a fellow teacher at Wellington College.
-Her husband, Neil Lunnon, is now headmaster of Fulham Prep School, and they have two children, Josie and Jamie.
+Her husband, Neil Lunnon, is now headmaster of Fulham Prep School, and they have two children.